we45/Serverless-Workshop/docs/Insecure-Deserialization/README.md

 # Insecure Deserialization

-In this example, we'll leverage an Insecure Deserialization Attack to compromise and perform lateral movement against the AWS Account
+>In this example, we'll leverage an Insecure Deserialization Attack to compromise and perform lateral movement against the AWS Account

+**Note:** If you have not setup your aws cli follow [AWS-CLI-Configuration](aws-configure/README.md) under the `Setup` section*

 * Step 1: In your image, navigate over to `/root/labs/Serverless-Workshop/Insecure-Deserialization`